sclorg/s2i-python-container/2.7/README.md

 Dockerfile and other sources are available on https://github.com/sclorg/s2i-python-container.
 In that repository you also can find another versions of Python environment Dockerfiles.
-Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8` and the Fedora Dockerfile is called `Dockerfile.fedora`.
+Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8`, for RHEL9 it's `Dockerfile.rhel9` and the Fedora Dockerfile is called `Dockerfile.fedora`.